-Example 3: Southern England - Hampshire and the Solent Combined County Authority (1/2)
+Example 3: Southern England - Combined County Authority (pipelined) (1/2)

-The Hampshire and the Solent Combined County Authority (H&SCCA) in South East England is a new Combined County Authority (CCA), pipelined to elect their first mayor in May 2028.
-Its geographic location means that it competes with London, the largest of the Metro Mayoralty Combined Authorities, and it will also compete with the Sussex and Brighton CCA, also pipelined to elect a mayor in May 2028.
+The Hampshire and the Solent Combined County Authority (H&SCCA) in South East England is a new Combined County Authority (CCA), pipelined to elect their first mayor in May 2026.
+Its geographic location means that it competes with London, the largest of the Metro Mayoralty Combined Authorities, and it will also compete with the Sussex and Brighton CCA, also pipelined to elect a mayor in May 2026.

 The CCA consists of a County Council and 14 local authorities - a mix of 11 District Councils and three Unitary Authorities.
-It generates 20.68% of regional GDP.
+It generates 20.78% of regional GDP.
 It is home to the Solent Freeport which expects to directly add 15,000 highly skilled well-paid jobs in the Solent region.